kubeshark/docs/src/pages/en/config.md

 #### Private Docker Registry

-Use when you'd like **Kubeshark** to pull it's images from a local Docker repository.
+Use when you'd like **Kubeshark** to pull it    s images from a local Docker repository.
 This is useful in an Enterprise environment, where images are built and hosted locally.

 ```shell
 tap: